eshaz/synaudio-cli/README.md

 ## Usage

 ### `$ synaudio-cli base.ogg comparison.flac`
-* Synchornizes `comparison.flac` to align with `base.ogg`
+* Synchronizes `comparison.flac` to align with `base.ogg`

 ### `$ synaudio-cli --normalize-independent base.ogg comparison.flac`
-* Synchornizes `comparison.flac` to align with `base.ogg`, and normalizes each channel of the output file independently
+* Synchronizes `comparison.flac` to align with `base.ogg`, and normalizes each channel of the output file independently

 ## Options